Xceptance/xlt-documentation/content/en/xlt/load-testing/Advanced/200-maven-builds.md

 ```

 This ensures that all dependencies are present when the test suite is about to be uploaded to the agent machines.

+### Maven Build Steps

+If you run a load test for your Maven test suite in [**XTC**]({{< relref "../../../xtc/loadtesting/120-load-project-configuration/#build" >}}), the following build steps will be executed:

+`mvn process-classes process-test-classes dependency:copy-dependencies`

+We recommend running these same steps on your local machine to check if your test suite builds correctly and all necessary dependencies are copied into the target directory.